LF-Ruiz/UT_Presentation/README.md

     - Find and extract the data
     - Missing values
     - Unmatching names
+    - Bias: Every ranking has it bias, it is very difficult to choose one to work with.
+    - Draft doesn't show the entire picture of a college team

 - Challenges:
     - I had no idea of college sports until 4 years ago.
+    - Data could be protected or not available